 |Type||White, Regional (Hybrid)|

 Traminette grapes are a late midseason white wine grape.
-They were created as a cross of the French American hybrid Joannes Seyve 23.416 and the German Vitis vinifera cultivar Gewürztraminer made by Herb C. Barrett ca. 1965 at the University of Illinois, Urbana/Champaign.
-His intention was to produce a large clustered table grape with the flavor of Gewürztraminer.
+They were created as a cross of the French American hybrid Joannes Seyve 23.416 and the German Vitis vinifera cultivar Gewürztraminer made by Herb C. Barrett in 1965 at the University of Illinois, Urbana/Champaign.
 He sent the cross to the New York State Agricultural Experiment Station grape breeding program at Cornell for development when he departed from the University of Illinois.
 These seeds were planted at Cornell’s grape breeding program in 1968, with fruit first observed in 1971.
 The vine was described as vigorous with productive green grape growth with moderately loose clusters.

 Traminette grapes have excellent qualities for creating wine.
 This – paired with their good productivity, partial resistance to several fungal diseases, and cold hardiness superior to its acclaimed parent – makes them ideal varieties for many vineyards.